Geoscience (GEOS)

 The origin, characteristics, occurrence, exploration, and development of/for petroleum.
 Possibly one or more field trips.

-GEOS 439 SEDIMENTOLOGY & STRATIGRAPHY3 Credits
+GEOS 439 SEDIMENTOLOGY AND STRATIGRAPHY3 Credits

 The origin and characteristics of sedimentary rocks.